Future of business 2030: The impact of ESG on today’s supply chain

 Understanding the external factors shifting the world is only the first step in becoming primed for success in 2030.
 With this knowledge, supply chain leaders can identify the weaknesses and strengths of their operations to plan for the future of business, whatever the future may bring.
 Otherwise, they’ll be left struggling to catch up with companies driving the leading edge.
 But supply chains commonly operate in a linear and static manner, and they’re in need of a serious overhaul.
 It is critical to have an agile supply chain strategy for a competitive advantage.

-Building on the environmental, sustainability, and governance (ESG) strategies introduced earlier in our series, these core steps are crucial to stay competitive in 2030.
+Building on the environmental, social, and governance (ESG) strategies introduced earlier in our series, these core steps are crucial to stay competitive in 2030.

 Integrate the supply chain across the product life cycle